 Let me know in comments if you –

-- Any cafes you want to add to the list?
+- recommend any good cafes to add to these best cafes in vientiane list?

 - Plan a trip to Luang Prabang and check out the beautiful nature it has to offer.